thegenemyers/ONEcode/Format-description.md

 The first header line must always be a 1-line confirming the primary file type and specifying the major and minor version numbers separated by whitespace.
-This can optionally be followed immediately by a file subtype line of type ```2``` that gives the secondary file type.
+This can optionally be followed immediately by a file subtype line, a 2-line, that gives the secondary file type.
 One or more provenance lines (!-lines) then inform one about how the particular file came to be.
 Additional header lines give information about the number of items in the file (#-lines), the maximum length of lists (@-lines), and the total number of items in a given list class (+-lines).
 The data segment in this simple example then consists of pairs of reads encoded by P-lines indicating the beginning of a pair, followed by two S-lines